sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 > NOTE: Trying to decide how to deploy Sourcegraph?
 See [our recommendations](../index.md) for how to choose a deployment type that suits your needs.

-> WARNING: To configure your Sourcegraph instance, you must create and use a fork of the reference repository - refer to [Configuring Sourcegraph with Docker Compose](./operations.md#configure) for more details.
+> WARNING: To configure your Sourcegraph instance, you must create and use a fork of the reference repository - refer to the [Configuration section](index.md#reference-repository) of the [Docker Compose deployment docs](index.md) for more details.
 ---

 ## Deploy to EC2